srauph/Covigo/README.md

 With the exception of the database, which would need to be recreated, you may simply delete the old repository files and clone a fresh copy.
-This is all you need to do regarding files, as this project does not store files outside of it's repository folder.
+This is all you need to do regarding files, as this project does not store files outside of its repository folder.

 Regarding recreating the database, note that dropping and recreating the database will **delete all Covigo database data** and **is irreversible**.